CircleCI-Public/config-preview-sdk/docs/structure.md

 # Orb Structure

-Each Orb is packaged as a single file named `orb.yml`.
+Each Orb is packaged as a single file.
 Each Orb also has its own namespace to use when invoking its elements.
 Orbs are authored with similar YAML syntax to the base CircleCI build configuration.